 Noah D. Manring

-Noah D. Manring, Department Chair Mechanical and Aerospace Engineering, Glen A. Barton Professor
+Noah D. Manring, Interim Dean College of Engineering, Glen A. Barton Professor

 Mechanical and Aerospace Engineering

 Noah D. Manring is the Interim Dean College of Engineering and Glen A. Barton Professor of fluid power in the Mechanical and Aerospace Engineering Department at the University of Missouri.
 He previously served as chairman of the college’s Electrical and Computer Engineering Department and twice has served as associate dean of research.